ucfopen/UDOIT/INSTALL.md

 > Note: You will need to run this command whenever you update to a new version of UDOIT.

-4. UDOIT should be installed and running in your Docker cotnainer.
+4. UDOIT should be installed and running as Docker containers.

-5. To stop UDOIT, run the following command:
+5. To stop UDOIT containers, run the following command:
 ```
     make down
 ```